 After doing some research I found a solution that claimed to solve the problem for less than $20 (which was fine by me).
 It turns out that Toyota had a problem with a small rubber bushing in the shifter that decays with time.
 This would cause the shifter to be imprecise when "communicating" with the transmission and thus cause the truck to grind, kick, and struggle when shifting gears.
 So I set to work taking apart my shifter to discover that the worn out gasket was indeed the problem.
 I asked my buddy Daniel for a ride to Autozone, where they had the part in stock, just before I foolishly locked and the slammed the door shut.

 He was able to reach a bit further; however, the keys were not in the cup holders as previously thought.
 We discovered that Ethan could use a clothes hanger to reach in through the hole and prod around until he uncovered the keys which were laying on the passenger seat hidden by the shifter boot.
 We helplessly stared at the keys from behind the glass but could not touch due to the awkward angle of being contorted under the truck unable to see where we poked the hanger.
-Then Daniel had the brilliant idea of using Facetime (an Apple app) from Ethan's and my phones to be able to visually communicate or "see" as I fished for the keys with the hanger.
+Then we had the brilliant idea of using Facetime between Ethan and myself to be able to see as I fished for the keys with the hanger.